open-telemetry/community/projects/security.md

 The timeline for this project is as follows:
 December 2023: Initial Draft
 April 2024: Review and Refinement
-Mai 2024-December 2024: Introducing the Security Semantic Conventions
+May 2024-December 2024: Introducing the Security Semantic Conventions

 ## Labels